 General Information: Grades and Credits

-A student graduates from the Independence School District, when he/she earns all credits in all required areas of concentration.
-Credits are earned by successfully passing courses during the regular school day, during the District's summer school, through approved correspondence programs, and through approved virtual instruction programs.
+A student graduates from the Independence School District, when he/she earns all require credits in all the required areas of concentration.
+A credit is earned by successfully passing a course during the regular school day, during the District's summer school, through approved correspondence programs, and thorugh approved virtual instruction programs.

-Students who voluntarily withdraw from a class after the first 20 attendance days of each semester will receive an "F" in the class for the semester.
+Students who voluntarily withdraw from a class after the first twenty (20) attendance days of each semester will receive an "F" in the class for the semester.
 Exceptions may be allowed by the principal or his/her designee.

 All courses offered in the ISD fall under a credit type.
 Credit types are used to ensure that all graduation requirements are met.
 Below are the various credit types and the abbreviations used for each.

 |Grade Points Awarded|